Looking to set up a telecommuting policy for your business?

 Thankfully, remote productivity management tools like Time Doctor can help you manage your remote employees with ease.

-Time Doctor is a powerful time tracking and employee management tool used by the likes of Apple and Verizon.
+Time Doctor is a powerful time tracking and employee management tool.
 Even many SMEs use Time Doctor to boost the productivity of their workers.